Johannes Johannesen

-Johannes Johannesen (born 1 March 1997) is a Norwegian professional ice hockey defenseman who is currently signed with Västerviks IK of the HockeyAllsvenskan (Allsv).
+Johannes Johannesen (born 1 March 1997) is a Norwegian professional ice hockey player who is a defenceman for Västerviks IK of the HockeyAllsvenskan.

 Playing career

 Johannesen hails from Stavanger and made his debut for his hometown team, the Stavanger Oilers, in the Norway's top-tier Get Ligaen in the course of the 2014–15 season.
 After his first full season with the Oilers, the 2015–16 campaign, he grabbed Get-Liga Rookie of the Year accolades.
 Johannesen claimed the 2015 and 2016 Norwegian championship with the Oilers.

 His outstanding play in the GET-ligaen and the Champions Hockey League drew the interest of European powerhouses.
 In May 2016, he inked a two-year deal with Frölunda HC of the Swedish Hockey League (SHL).

 In the 2018–19 season, with 6 goals and 23 points in 48 games and establishing himself as one of the premier blueliners, Johannesen would sign after the post-season to a two-year contract with Düsseldorfer EG of the DEL, on 16 April 2019.

 Following the conclusion of his contract in Germany, Johannesen opted to return to the Swedish Allsvenskan, agreeing to a one-year contract with Västerviks IK on 1 June 2021.